Medical Laboratory Science

 The School of Medicine offers the following tracks for students pursuing certification as a medical laboratory scientist:

-• Post-baccalaureate - graduates with a previous bachelor's degree (or higher) in a biological or chemical science complete 18-24 months of professional coursework once accepted to the MLS program.
-Post-baccalaureate applicants with a degree in other majors will be reviewed on a case-by-case basis for completion of pre-requisite courses.
-Students on this route complete the same professional course requirements as the traditional (2+2) route.
-Students may elect to pursue a second bachelor's degree on this track, but it is not required.
+Post-baccalaureate - graduates with a previous bachelor's degree (or higher) in a biological or chemical science complete 18-24 months of professional coursework once accepted into the MLS program.
+Post-baccalaureate applicants with a degree in other majors will be reviewed on a case-by-case basis for completion of prerequisite courses.
+Students on this track complete the same professional course requirements as the traditional (2+2) track.
+Students pursuing a second bachelor's degree on this track must also complete university requirements for general education and a bachelor of science degree.

 Students seeking their first bachelor's degree (2+2 track) typically apply to the program during their sophomore year and begin the professional coursework in their junior year.
 Students may declare as a Pre-MLS major at any time, but must apply and be accepted to the program before they will be declared in the full major.
 Applications for all tracks are accepted December 1 - February 15 for fall admission.